sangshrestha/twitch-prediction/README.md

 # twitch-prediction
 Script to automate twitch prediction.
 Use as a bookmarklet.

-> This does NOT work for prediciton with more than two outcomes!
+> This does NOT work for prediction with more than two outcomes.

 ## Setup
 1. Create a bookmark with the following code as `URL`.